 (q) Wear only a filtering facepiece under voluntary use of respirators.
-Each organization will supply the respirators to employees when voluntary use is authorized.
+Each organization will supply the respirators.

-(10) Law Enforcement Personnel.
-Law enforcement personnel assigned respirators under Chemical, Biological, Radiological, Nuclear, and High Yield Explosives (CBRNE) operations will adhere to the provisions of paragraph 4c(8)(a) through (q) of this Order.
+(11) Law Enforcement Personnel.
+Law enforcement personnel assigned respirators under Chemical, Biological, Radiological, Nuclear, and High Yield Explosives (CBRNE) operations will adhere to the provisions of paragraph 4(c)(8)(a) through (n) of this Order.

 5. Administration and Logistics.
-Recommendations pertaining to the contents of this order are invited and should be submitted through the Division, Special Staff, or Headquarter Company Unit Safety Officer to the Installation Safety Manager.
+Recommendations pertaining to the contents of this Order are invited and should be submitted through the Division, Special Staff, or Headquarter Company Unit Safety Officer to the ISM.